 Note: Only person(s) assigned right to ‘view manager’s cheque transaction’ can carry out these operations.

-STEP1: Click on ‘MGR CHQ Explorer’ button on the Manager’s Cheque Operation page.
-See Fig 33.2a for an example
+STEP1: Click on the ‘MGR CHQ Explorer’ button on the Manager’s Cheque Operation page.
+See Fig. 33 .2a for an example

 (Fig. 33.2a)